Principles of Microeconomics

 This course examines the economic effects of digital technology and e-commerce.
 The purpose of the course is to analyze the changes brought about by these technological advances and the effects such changes have had, or are expected to have, on economic agents such as consumers and workers as well as on the structure of economic markets.

 The For Credit (FC) Internship course combines academic learning with a short-term (generally 3 to 6 months, full or part-time with a minimum of 120 hours) employment opportunity.
 Field experience allows participants to combine academic learning with hands-on work experience.
 For-Credit internships may be paid or unpaid.
 The organization or firm must be sponsored by the JCU Career Services Center (CSC).
 After being selected for an internship and having the CSC verify the course requirements are met, the intern may enroll in the Internship course corresponding to the academic discipline of interest.
-Course requirements include: attending the internship class which will is scheduled for 10 in-class hours over the semester, verification of the minimum number of hours worked in the internship by the CSC; completion of a daily internship log; in-depth interview with the internship sponsor or organization; and a 2500 to 3500 page “White Paper” presenting a position or solution to a problem encountered by their employer.
+Course requirements include: attending the internship class which will is scheduled for 10 in-class hours over the semester, verification of the minimum number of hours worked in the internship by the CSC; completion of a daily internship log; in-depth interview with the internship sponsor or organization; and a 2500 to 3500 word “White Paper” presenting a position or solution to a problem encountered by their employer.
 This course is graded on a “pass/no pass” basis.
 The course will begin the 4th week of each semester.
 Students will determine with the Registrar’s Office or their Advisor which semester corresponds most closely with the timing of their internship.
 This course may be taken only once for academic credit.

 Special Topics in Economics